boazsegev/plezi/README.md

     global_hash[:change] = "NOT safe"

 \* be aware, if using Plezi in as a multi-process application, that each process has it's own cache and that processes can't share the cache.
-The different threads in each of the processes will be able to acess their process's cache, but each process runs in a different memory space, so they can't share.
+The different threads in each of the processes will be able to access their process's cache, but each process runs in a different memory space, so they can't share.

 ## Contributing